-On December 22, 2019 – at Tel Aviv Independence Park, there will be live music, a workshop for kids, and a Menorah Lighting.
+Tel Aviv Independence Park – live music, a workshop for kids, and a Menorah Lighting.

 The annual Hanukkah Torch Relay marks the beginning of the holiday in Israel.
 People line the road from the city of Modi’in (outside Tel Aviv) to the Western Wall in Jerusalem, passing a burning torch from hand to hand.
 The torch then lights the giant hanukkiah (menorah) at the Western Wall.
 Modi’in is believed to have been the home of Hanukkah’s heroes, the Maccabees, and the place where the Maccabean revolt began.

 Visit the Ein Yael Museum in Jerusalem during Hanukkah to experience the annual Ein Yael Oil Festival.
 Make olive oil the old-fashioned way alongside different activities.

 The Israel Nature and Parks Authority offers all sorts of activities during Hanukkah.
-They encourage families to take hikes lead storytelling activities and environmentally oriented activities for kids, like making ecological hanukkiahs.
+They encourage families to take hikes and lead storytelling activities and environmentally oriented activities for kids, like making ecological hanukkiahs.